azcoov/azcoov.github.com/_posts/2012-09-18-the-apple-reaper.md

 ---

 ***UPDATE 2***
 I spoke with Apple by phone this morning.
 The person I spoke with was very kind and sympathetic to what happened.
+He had seen my blog post last night and immediately escalated action on their end.
 He acknowledged that it was a mistake for Apple to have rejected the app and apologized for the unfortunate app review experience I had.
 They took a look at the app again and confirmed that it does not violate 11.2 and approved the app.

-I also asked for clarification on the cross-platform exzemption.
+I also asked for clarification on the cross-platform exemption that the reviewer talked about.
+He said that was incorrect and would seek clarification from the reviewer on that.
+Any app rejection is based on the iOS platform, regardless of any other platform.

+Overall I'm happy that we were able to work this out.
+Kudos for Apple for escalating and solving this for me!

 ***UPDATE 1***
 Apple reached out to me this evening.
 They have [approved the app](http://coovtech.com/posts/the-apple-reaper/)!
 I'll update the blog post with more details tomorrow.